 We write this article because we frequently have clients come to us after having read another blog or after their own casual reading of an income tax treaty.
 They often believe their income should be excluded; and more often than not, it is incorrect.

 The United States has tax treaties with a number of foreign countries (link).
 Under these treaties, residents of foreign countries are taxed at a reduced rate, or are exempt from U.S. taxes on certain items of income they receive from sources within the United States.
-While they can seem extremely convoluted initially, they’re easier to decipher once you understand how they work.
+Tax treaties are convoluted and need to be read carefully.

 Bob is a U.S. citizen residing in the U.K. and has a traditional IRA in the U.S. He receives a distribution from the IRA while residing in the U.K. Is he subject to tax on it in the U.K. or the U.S., or both?

 After locating the applicable treaty (link), Bob would read Article 4 to see if he qualifies as a “resident” of either the U.S. or the U.K. (or both) under the U.S.-U.K. treaty.

 Generally, an individual is a U.S. resident under U.S. domestic law and for treaty purposes if he is a 1.)
 U.S. citizen, 2.)
 U.S. green card holder, or 3.) meets the substantial presence test.
 Exceptions may apply (e.g., certain visa exceptions to SPT, first year elections).

 To determine if Bob is also a resident of the U.K. it would be necessary to look to the domestic laws of the U.K. If Bob is a resident of both the U.S. and the U.K., treaty tie-breaker rules will apply to resolve competing claims to residency.